Qiler/TodoDodo/README.md

 <img width="450" src="README/Logo.svg"/>
 </div><br/>

-**TodoDodo** is a easy-to-use and colorful web app build with NodeJS that helps you stay organized and achieve your goals.
+**TodoDodo** is an easy-to-use, responsive and colorful web app built with NodeJS that helps you stay organized and achieve your goals.
 With TodoDodo, you can easily create sticky notes to keep track of tasks and due dates, share them with other users, check them off when they're done, and delete them when they're no longer needed.
 TodoDodo is self-contained, so you don't need any external applications or services to get started - just start adding notes and get organized!
 <br/><br/>
 <img src="README/Screenshot.png" style="width: 100%; padding: 2rem"/>